Cryptosporidiosis Fact Sheet

 What should I do if I have symptoms?

-- Do not swim while you have diarrhea.
-If you are diagnosed with Crypto, you should not swim for 2 weeks after your diarrhea has stopped.
+- Stay out of pools, splash pads, and lakes while sick.
+If diagnosed with Crypto, do not swim for at least 2 weeks after diarrhea stops.